 The purpose of Criminal Thinking group is to help the participant see how criminal thinking errors impact decisions in daily life.
 Techniques from cognitive behavioral therapy, including Rational Self Analysis (RSA), are used to identify the patterns of criminal thinking that occur in a wide range of situations.
 The protocol can be used in a group or in an individual format as outlined in the curriculum.
-The curriculum and journal are available in English and Spanish and are gender-responsive.
+The curriculum and journal are available in English and Spanish.

 The Criminal Thinking journal reviews criminal thinking errors, provides education on the influence of thoughts and feelings on behaviors, and details how to conduct an RSA to improve decision-making.
 The concepts and skills presented in this treatment protocol are best learned by interactive practice, review, and by completing the between-session assignments.
+Ordinarily, participants should have participated in Basic Cognitive Skills prior to enrolling in Criminal Thinking as concepts from Criminal Thinking draw from Basic Cognitive Skills principles.
+Typically, this program is completed at a camp/low in 10 sessions, each lasting one hour, with a maximum of 12 participants.
+In a medium/high, this program is typically completed in 20 sessions, each lasting one hour, with a maximum of 12 participants.
+Participants should complete Basic Cognitive Skills prior to enrolling in Criminal Thinking.